LCozzoli/genScanner/README.md

 ## Requirements

 - This script is working only with native, 1920 x 1080 resolution.
-- You need Python3 and pyautogui library.
+- You need Python3 and pyautogui, opencv library.
-- Once you installed Python39+, use `pip3 install pyautogui`.
+- Once you installed Python39+, use `pip3 install pyautogui opencv-python`.

 ## Running the script

-Clone the repository, start a shell inside the folder, run `python .`
+Clone the repository, start a shell inside the folder, run `python .` The seed list will be created as a text file called `list.txt`

+Now feel free to use sites like https://pr0xs.github.io/Rust-Genetics-Lab/